phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 Today, half of the population of the city of Toronto rents their housing, and home-ownership is out of reach for the young and those with middle and low incomes.
 Why should they be subjected to a tenancy regime that significantly disadvantages them socially, economically and politically compared to the (government subsidized) homeowning population?

 The moral argument for rent stabilization is simple: tenants deserve to, and the proper functioning of our cities requires that they, be allowed to invest and fully participate in their communities.

 Long term tenants have a legitimate interest in staying in the communities they themselves have made successful.
-And, in isolation, even idealized, perfectly supplied markets cannot prevent their costly dislocation and destabilization.
+And, in isolation, even idealized, perfectly supplied markets cannot prevent their costly displacement and destabilization.

 <h3>Making the <i>economic</i> case for rent stabilization</h3>

-This is all fine and dandy, but, what about the lack of supply in our housing market?
-Rent stabilization is great for the people who already live here, but we should also think about newcomers.
+This is all fine, but what about the lack of supply in our housing market?
+Rent stabilization is great for the people who already live here, but what about newcomers?
+People don't stay put forever, and there will come a time when they will want to move for perfectly voluntary reasons.

 In isolation, the profit disincentive will decrease the marginal quantity of newly developed housing, and therefore reduce our total housing supply.
 If our housing system is to respond adequately to increased demand, then we should not be erecting barriers to new construction.
-People don't stay put forever, and there will come a time when they will want to move for perfectly voluntary reasons.
 Surely, over the long run, won't the lack of housing supply cause more harm?

-Well... that may be true.
-It's hard to say,
+I'm inclined to agree: a lack of housing supply is bad.
+Especially when you consider that long-term stability can only be provided by _purpose built_ rental buildings: individually owned rental units face significantly higher turnover, due to sales or the landlord's own use provision.
+Being unable to accept new immigrants, or to move closer to work or family, is inefficient and unfortunate.

-That said, things don't work in isolation.
+However, things don't work in isolation.
+This view ignores

-However, things aren't all the same.
-Housing supply is extremely inelastic and housing production
+[^hulchanksi-laissez]: Hulchanski 1984, pg 27

+[^suttor-abriged]: Canadian Social Housing: Policy Evolution and Program Periods © Greg Suttor, 2016

+[^hulchansky-bulletin38]: Canada’s Dual Housing Policy Assisting Owners, Neglecting Renters

 <!--